casdoor/casdoor-website/docs/webhooks/overview.md

 3. **Save the Webhook Configuration:**
    - Once saved, Casdoor will start sending event notifications to the specified endpoint.

+## Filtering Webhook Payloads

+When working with webhooks, you might not always need the complete record data.
+Casdoor allows you to filter the payload by configuring **ObjectFields** for each webhook.
+This feature is particularly valuable when you have privacy concerns, bandwidth constraints, or when your endpoint only processes specific fields.

+The ObjectFields configuration accepts either "All" to receive the complete record, or a list of specific field names you want to include.
+When you specify field names, Casdoor will send only those fields in the webhook payload, reducing payload size and exposing only the data your application needs.

+If you configure multiple webhooks with different ObjectFields settings, each webhook operates independently.
+For example, one webhook might receive only user IDs and timestamps, while another receives full user profiles.
+Casdoor ensures that the filtering applied to one webhook doesn't affect the data sent to others, even when they're triggered by the same event.

 ## Example Webhook Payload

 Here’s an example of a JSON payload sent to your webhook when a user logs in: